nus-cs2103/old-website/contents/coding-standards-css.md

 ### Attribute Formatting<a name="attribute-formatting"></a><br>

-Semicolon after every attribute specification. <br>
+- Semicolon after every attribute specification. <br>
-Space after colon. <br>
+- Space after colon. <br>
-Drop the units for 0 values (eg: margin: 0). <br>
+- Drop the units for 0 values (eg: margin: 0). <br>
-All attribute(s) are to be specified in individual lines. <br>
+- All attribute(s) are to be specified in individual lines. <br>
-Attributes must have one more indentation than the selector. <br>
+- Attributes must have one more indentation than the selector. <br>
-Indent attributes that require browser specifications so that the actual attribute being declared are in one column -- refer to [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/#css-coding-practices) for examples <br>
+- Indent attributes that require browser specifications so that the actual attribute being declared are in one column -- refer to [Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/#css-coding-practices) for examples. <br>

 ### General Details<a name="general-details"></a>